 FBT gets mad at DOOM.
 Not Doom, DOOM.

-Aside from the ill-judged Doom 3 in 2004, Doom has been dead a long time, talked about only by aged hardcore gamers as where they made their shooter bones, and ignored by pubescent brats who scurry about in CoD Online.
+Aside from the ill-judged Doom 3 in 2004, where the series became a Half-Life clone, Doom has been dead a long time - talked about only by aged, hardcore gamers as where they made their shooter bones, and ignored by pubescent brats who scurry about in CoD Online.
 But in 2011 amid stories of failed restarts, id’s new owners Bethesda announced ‘DOOM’, a sequel-reboot that would return to the classic FPS era.
 That era died for a reason, but if any franchise can breathe new death into FPS it’s Doom.
 Or can it?
 No.

 I can see why this game required specific driver updates and the soul of your first-born to run.
 It looks utterly fantastic, practically photo-realistic; a real Doom?
 Bring it.
 It's one of the most grotesquely beautiful games I’ve even seen, like an Iron Maiden album cover come to life.
 The detail is extraordinary and it ‘feels’ solid to play (especially for a Bethesda game).
 There’s brutally quick fights, the demons are relentless and you don’t get a moment’s peace, but then - and I never thought I’d say this - DOOM gets boring.
-Not boring in the sighing, fed up kind of way, just so relentlessly repetitive that I start to see past the shouting and growling and realise there’s nothing here, just the same fight over and over and I kinda just … switch off to it.
+Not boring in the sighing, fed up kind of way, just so relentlessly repetitive and grinding that I start to see past the shouting and growling and realise there’s nothing here, just the same fight over and over and I kinda just … switch off to it.
+It's like a goth Serious Sam.
+It's seriously samey.

-It’s certainly loud enough and busy enough to keep your attention; instead of Doom, DOOM calls to mind Serious Sam or Painkiller and while the creatures (including a few old buddies) are noisily aggressive, all their clowning about trying to be scary means the exact opposite happens.
+It’s certainly loud enough and busy enough to keep your attention; and while the creatures (including a few old buddies) are noisily aggressive, all their clowning about trying to be scary means the exact opposite happens.
 They not intimidating, they just get progressively bigger and the once hellish mixture of flesh and mechanics is now like a Halloween party at Cyberdog.
-On top of which, there is nowhere to hide, nowhere they can’t get you, nowhere to be tactical, no opportunity to actually be a badass Hellkiller and act heroic - it’s a party with a bunch of goths; I just hold down fire until it’s done.
+On top of which, there is nowhere to hide, nowhere they can’t get you, nowhere to be tactical, no opportunity to actually be a badass Hellkiller and act heroic - I just hold down fire until it’s done.

 Glory-Kills are not the only way DOOM distracts you; there’s transporters that send you to an Arena to do battle and unlock upgrades, while weapons can be upgraded by accepting challenges.
 Why the hell am I trying to kill 100 imps in a minute with a shotgun just to unlock faster shotgunning?
 Doomguy can unlock upgrades for his suit by pillaging the bodies of other Doomguys; Doomguy never got better, he was the best, I don’t want to piss about looking for inconveniently placed dead buddies.
 I thought this would be a brilliant, well-observed retro throwback not Call of Duty Zombie mode full of distraction fodder.